Origin of Magic

 Emperor Kylorin, ruler of the Patrian empire at the dawn of the Age of Magic, was given the secret of magic by the fallen Angel Ceridwen in exchange for his fealty.
 Originally Angel of the Stars, Ceridwen was cast from heaven by the One God to become the Angel of Magic and ruler of a domain binding the Seven Hells together.
 Kylorin trained 21 apprentices in the secrets of magic.
 Many of these turned their power to evil purposes.
 Ultimately Kylorin renounced Ceridwen and prayed to Nantosuelta, Goddess of Faith, for redemption.
 The civil war that followed fragmented the Patrian empire into many smaller kingdoms.
 The Age of Magic ended with the summoning of Mulcarn by the Illians, heralding the beginning of the Age of Ice.

-Kylorin lived for over a thousand years.
-During his incredibly long life he sired hundreds, possibly thousands of children, all of which inherited his divine gift for magic.
+Kylorin lived for over 1,400 years.
+During his incredibly long life he sired many hundreds of children, all of which inherited his divine gift for magic.
 Those with the ‘Blood of Kylorin’ often become great Sorcerers, though some never discover or learn to control their latent power.
 Kylorin eventually became the greatest hero in history by wielding the Godslayer to banish Mulcarn and end the Age of Ice.
-The mythical arch-mage disappeared from creation.
+The mythical archmage/prophet disappeared from creation in the cataclysm that followed.
 Followers of both Ceridwen and Nantosuelta claim the legendary hero for their own, but in truth no one knows where his spirit now resides.

 Mana ‘nodes’ occurring naturally throughout Arcanearth are harnessed by the most powerful magicians of level 9 and higher (Adepts, Mages, Archmages) to make their specific type of magical energy available to members of their order or guild, and to cast earth-shaking strategic spells (see World Rituals, below).
 Guilds are typically but not always associated with one of the empires of Arcanearth (human, elven, dwarven, gnomish, humanoid, demonic, angelic or otherwise).
 Clerics and Druids can also cast World Rituals, but gain the required mana from their deity rather than from mana nodes.